marcinpawlukiewicz/motherboard-components/_sources/expansionbuses.md

 - Peripheral Component Interconnect (PCI)
 - PCI Express (PCI-X)[^2]

 ISA provides a basic route for the input/output devices that are attached to the motherboard to communicate with different circuits or other devices attached to the same motherboard[^3].
 AGP is for additional graphics and it can assist in acceleration of 3D graphics[^4].
-The most common is PCI which allows to add-on controller cards and other devices to a computer motherboard[^5].
+The most common is PCI which allows to add on controller cards and other devices to a computer motherboard[^5].
 PCI-X has similar function as PCI (uses the same protocol) but it has an additional expansion card[^6].

 ![](images/buses.jpeg) [^7]